-Some of the most surprising and impressive benefits of watermelon seeds includes their ability to boost hair health, support beautiful skin, increase energy, lower blood pressure, stimulate digestion, regulate blood sugar, build strong bones and lower cholesterol levels.
+The most surprising and impressive benefits of watermelon seeds include their ability to boost hair health, support beautiful skin, increase energy, lower blood pressure, stimulate digestion, regulate blood sugar, build strong bones, and lower cholesterol levels.

 Watermelon seeds are rich sources of omega-3 fatty acids and other types of fat that are beneficial to your skin.
-Regularly consuming watermelon seeds can help to moisturize your skin and keep it from looking dull or discolored.
-The antioxidants in watermelon seeds will also help to reduce the appearance of lines and wrinkles, as well as age spots and blemishes.
+Regularly consuming watermelon seeds can help moisturize your skin and keep it from looking dull or discoloured.
+The antioxidants in watermelon seeds will also help reduce the appearance of lines and wrinkles, as well as age spots and blemishes.
 Furthermore, your skin’s elasticity can be boosted by the regular consumption of these seeds.
-Most importantly, regular application of watermelon seed oil on the skin can prevent pores from becoming clogged, which will lower your risk of developing acne symptoms.
+Most importantly, regular application of watermelon seed oil on the skin can prevent pores from becoming clogged, which will lower your risk of developing acne.

-Due to the high levels of protein, iron, magnesium and copper, watermelon seeds are regularly praised for their effect on hair health and appearance.
-Protein is an essential component in hair growth, which makes this snack essential for people with hair loss or thinning hair.
+Due to the high levels of protein, iron, magnesium, and copper, watermelon seeds are regularly praised for their effect on hair health and appearance.
+Protein is an essential component of hair growth, which makes this snack essential for people with hair loss or thin hair.
 Magnesium is a critical component of keeping hair strong and preventing breakage and split ends.
-Copper is integral in the production of melanin, which provides the color to your hair, ensuring that it is vibrant and silky smooth.
+Copper is integral in the production of melanin, which provides the colour to your hair, ensuring that it is vibrant and silky smooth.

 Growth & Development

-If you need a rapid energy boost, the more than 600 calories in a single cup of these seeds is more than enough to kickstart the metabolism and provide the body with the resources it needs.
+If you need a rapid energy boost, the calories in a single cup of these seeds are more than enough to kickstart the metabolism and provide the body with the resources it needs.
 Many of these calories come in the form of beneficial fatty acids, so while eating an excessive amount of these seeds will cause weight gain, moderate consumption is highly recommended.

 Control Blood Sugar

 Research has linked the consumption of watermelon seeds to better control of blood sugar and lowered insulin sensitivity in the body.
-This can reduce strain on the pancreas and also help to reduce the spikes and drops in glucose that can be so dangerous to diabetic patients.
+This can reduce strain on the pancreas and also help reduce the spikes and drops in glucose that can be dangerous to diabetics.
 The magnesium found in watermelon seeds can also be helpful, as it can regulate the metabolism of carbohydrates and slow the release of glucose into the bloodstream.

 Lower LDL Cholesterol Levels

-The levels of dietary fiber, in addition to the excellent balance of fatty acids can help to lower dangerous levels of LDL cholesterol.
-This “bad” cholesterol is responsible for plaque deposition and an increased risk of atherosclerosis, heart attack and stroke, so managing these levels and boosting “good” cholesterol levels may be the best side effect of watermelon seeds.
+The levels of dietary fibre, in addition to the excellent balance of fatty acids, can help lower dangerous levels of LDL cholesterol.
+This bad cholesterol is responsible for plaque deposition and an increased risk of atherosclerosis, heart attack, and stroke, so managing these levels and boosting HDL good cholesterol levels may be the best effect of watermelon seeds.

 Improve Immune System

-With a number of carotenoids, antioxidants and B-family vitamins, these seeds are able to improve the immune response and minimize strain on the immune system.
-Antioxidants will help counter the negative effects of free radicals, thus reducing oxidative stress and lowering your risk of various chronic diseases, including cancer and heart disease.
+With a number of carotenoids, antioxidants, and B-family vitamins, these seeds are able to improve the immune response and minimize strain on the immune system.
+Antioxidants help counter the negative effects of free radicals, thus reducing oxidative stress and lowering your risk of various chronic diseases.

 Lower Blood Pressure

-A number of the nutrients in watermelon seeds are able to improve heart health, namely magnesium, potassium and certain amino acids.
+Nutrients like in magnesium, potassium, and certain amino acids in watermelon seeds are able to improve heart health.
 Arginine is linked to lowering blood pressure, as are the omega-6 fatty acids found in these seeds.
-Potassium is also a well known vasodilator, helping to regulate blood pressure and reduce strain on the cardiovascular system.
+Potassium is also a well-known vasodilator, helping regulate blood pressure and reduce strain on the cardiovascular system.

 Improve Nervous System Function

-B vitamins are often overlooked in the big picture of human health, but compounds like niacin, thiamin, folate, riboflavin and pantothenic acid, all of which are found in watermelon seeds, can help to regulate the metabolism and improve nervous system activity.
-These vitamins will improve communication between your brain and organ/muscle systems for optimal function.
+B vitamins are often overlooked in the big picture of human health, but compounds like niacin, thiamin, folate, riboflavin and pantothenic acid, all of which are found in watermelon seeds, can help regulate the metabolism and improve nervous system activity.
+These vitamins will improve communication between your brain and organs and muscles for optimal function.